heptarch/heptarch.github.io/projects.md

    problems.
 But, as Kelly realized, to keep up with the frontier you need to move fast; you can't afford to be distracted.
 This is a subtle business, because what looks like "distraction" to a manager can be lateral inspiration.
+I think is where scope and domain become important.

-4. *Domain.* This one
+4. *Domain.*

 5. *Mandate.* This one
 7. *Interaction.*